guardian/csnx/.changeset/tame-geese-bathe.md

 '@guardian/source-development-kitchen': major
 ---

-Remove format prop from Toggle Switch component
+Remove `format` prop from `ToggleSwitch` component.

+It was not being used anyway.